dattaXXIV/Mackerel/README.md

 # Mackerel
-A website made for my startup
+A sample website made for my startup